aquintero89/FInal-Proyect/README.md

 JustKidding.notsoserious

-**Free Software, Hell Yeah!**
+**Free App, Hell Yeah!**

-This app was created by [your name here].
+This app was created by Alejandro Quintero.
 Feel free to fork and modify the code as you wish.